 This work is based in the Oxford Institute for Energy Studies, Earth Sciences, Engineering, Chemistry, the Mathematical Institute, Politics and International Relations, Geography, and International Development.

-Tidal energy: axial, cross-flow and novel devices, tidal resource assessment and analysis.
+Axial, cross-flow and novel devices, tidal resource assessment and analysis.

-Wave energy: dynamics and statistics of ocean waves, interaction with wave energy devices, device performance, integration into the energy system.
+Dynamics and statistics of ocean waves, interaction with wave energy devices, device performance, integration into the energy system.

-Offshore structures: extreme wave loading, load minimization through streamlining support structures, behaviour under monotonic and cyclic loading, novel designs for and monitoring of installed foundations.
+Extreme wave loading, load minimization through streamlining support structures, behaviour under monotonic and cyclic loading, novel designs for and monitoring of installed foundations.

 Ecological impacts: sea-going multidisciplinary research, mapping and assessment of biodiversity and ecosystem services.